 The fact that his work and thinking is still relevant to huge swathes of everyday life in modern Britain is testament to just how radical his approach to problem-solving was.

-His contribution to codebreaking at Bletchley Park in Bedfordshire is widely credited with shortening the Second World War by at least two years, and his work alongside others undoubtedly helped save many lives as a result.
+His contribution to codebreaking at Bletchley Park in Buckinghamshire is widely credited with shortening the Second World War by at least two years, and his work alongside others undoubtedly helped save many lives as a result.

 What is equally remarkable is that the questions posed by aspects of his personal life are similarly relevant and worthy of discussion.